syncfusion-content/uwp-docs/uwp/SfGantt/Getting-Started.md

 The Holidays support is used to highlight the non-working days in the Gantt chart.

+* [`Holidays`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~Holidays.html) property can be used to specify the collection of holidays.

+* [`Day`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.GanttHoliday~Day.html) property can be used to specify the date of holiday.

+* [`Background`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.GanttHoliday~Background.html)  property can be used to specify the color to highlight the holiday.

 The below code example illustrates how to display the holidays.

 {% tabs %}